 And I happen to live in a house that backs on to a ravine.
 So I see deer on a fairly regular basis.

 Despite this I have been able to avoid having any trouble with deer in my garden, even though lots of my neighbors complain about them all the time.
-Some have even gone so far to try hunting them in that ravine behind my house!
-Which is Illegal since it is in city limits, not to mention dangerous with all of the houses so close by.
+(Some have even gone so far as to try hunting them in that ravine behind my house!)

-However there are some general types of plants that are less likely to be eaten:
+However there are some general characteristics of plants that are less likely to be eaten:

 - Plants with prickly foliage or brambles (eg. globe thistle)